-Health information, a specific sub-set of sensitive information, is information or an opinion about the health or a disability (at any time) of an individual, an individual’s expressed wishes about the future provision of health services to him or her, or health services provided or to be provided to an individual, information about donation or intended donation of body parts, organs or body substances or genetic information.
+Health information, a specific sub-set of sensitive information under the Australian Privacy Act and a sub-set of personal information under the NZHIPC, is information or an opinion about the health or a disability (at any time) of an individual, an individual’s expressed wishes about the future provision of health services to him or her, or health services provided or to be provided to an individual, information about donation or intended donation of body parts, organs or body substances or genetic information.

 All Graduates Interpreting & Translating includes the following entities:

-- MTSI Pty Ltd ATF MTSI Family Trust trading as All Graduates Interpreting & Translating, Interpreterline, LIME Multilingual Messaging; and
+(a) MTSI Pty Ltd ATF MTSI Family Trust trading as All Graduates Interpreting & Translating, Interpreterline, LIME Multilingual Messaging, Conversations: Interpreting & Translating; and

 What personal information we collect and hold